Tower of Hanoi: Origins

-The puzzle was introduced to the West by the French mathematician Édouard Lucas in 1883.
-Numerous myths regarding the ancient and mystical nature of the puzzle popped up almost immediately, including one about an Indian temple in Kashi Vishwanath containing a large room with three time-worn posts in it, surrounded by 64 golden disks.
-Acting out the command of an ancient prophecy, Brahmin priests have been moving these disks in accordance with the immutable rules of Brahma since that time.
-The puzzle is therefore also known as the Tower of Brahma.
-According to the legend, when the last move of the puzzle is completed, the world will end.
+The puzzle was invented by the French mathematician Édouard Lucas, first presented in 1883 as a game discovered by "N. Claus (de Siam)" (an anagram of "Lucas d'Amiens"), and later published as a booklet in 1889 and in a posthumously-published volume of Lucas's Récréations mathématiques.
+Accompanying the game was an instruction booklet, describing the game's purported origins in Tonkin, and claiming that according to legend, Brahmins at a temple in Benares have been carrying out the movement of the "Sacred Tower of Brahma", consisting of 64 golden disks, according to the same rules as in the game, and that the completion of the tower would lead to the end of the world.
+Numerous variations on this legend exist, regarding the ancient and mystical nature of the puzzle.

-If the legend were true, and if the priests were able to move disks at a rate of one per second, using the smallest number of moves, it would take them 264 − 1 seconds or roughly 585 billion years to finish, which is about 42 times the current age of the universe.
+At a rate of one move per second, the minimum amount of time it would take to complete the 64 disks would be 264 − 1 seconds or 585 billion years, roughly 42 times the estimated current age of the universe.

 There are many variations on this legend.
-For instance, in some tellings, the temple is a monastery, and the priests are monks.
+For instance, in some back stories, the temple is a monastery, and the priests are monks.
 The temple or monastery may be in various locales including Hanoi, and may be associated with any religion.
 In some versions, other elements are introduced, such as the fact that the tower was created at the beginning of the world, or that the priests or monks may make only one move per day.